- Home

 Be Informed

 The first and most important step to prepare for a disaster is to be and stay informed.
-Knowing what to do before, during, and after an emergency is a critical part of being prepared and may make all the difference when seconds count.
+Knowing what to do before, during, and after an emergency is critical to being prepared.

-Seabrook Alerts is the City of Seabrook's emergency notification system and is used to notify residents of emergencies, evacuations, water issues, and other high-priority information.
+Seabrook Alerts is the City of Seabrook's emergency notification system.
+It notifies residents by text message, email, and/or phone call of emergencies, evacuations, water issues, and other high-priority information.

 When evacuation orders are given, you won't have much time to plan your route out of town.
-Use the evacuation maps provided by the Houston-Galveston Area Council and Harris County to make a plan now.
+Use the evacuation maps the Houston-Galveston Area Council and Harris County provided to make a plan now.

 Social Media